 Everyone needs to create clear distinctions between “work-mode” and “home-mode” first.
 Practical measures to take that will help with this, include finding a space in the house that will be only used for work, making sure not to work in pyjamas, and establishing clear working hours.
 Managers will need to understand that for some employees, working 9 to 5 will no longer be possible and team members will need to learn to respect everyone else’s working hours.

 Equally important, employees will need to be active in communicating how long they can (realistically) work for.
 Clear communication will enable managers and leaders to coordinate the workforce so that overall productivity does not suffer.
 Have a look here for an in-depth discussion on how employees can work from home, stay productive and not compromise their wellbeing.

 Technology is a double-edged sword

-As much as technology enables remote working, it can also give people the feeling that they need to be constantly ‘on’, connected to everything that is going on in their workplace and around the world.
-Managers and leaders can actively help lower the likelihood of work from home burnout by asking team members not to send out emails after 8 pm, reminding employees to have a lunch break away from screens or providing options for people to socialise over virtual coffees or pizza.
+As much as technology enables remote working, it can also give people the feeling that they need to be constantly ‘on’, connected to everything that is going on in their workplace, and around the world.
+Managers and leaders can actively help lower the likelihood of ‘work from home burnout’ by asking team members not to send out emails after 8 pm, reminding employees to have a lunch break away from screens, and providing options for people to socialise over virtual coffees or pizza.